code-423n4/2022-01-yield/README.md

 # Areas of concern

 The major area of concern is the math in the ConvexStakingWrapper that has been modified to not use the safe math as solidity version was upgraded.
 And also the ERC20 library used was changed from openzeppelin to yield-protocol/utils-v2.
+Mismanagement of vaults in the ConvexYieldWrapper is another area of concern.